cgerson/dsp/05-python.md

 Or elements of seq1 as keys and elements of seq2 as values:
 > {x: y for x in seq1 for y in seq2}

+List comprehension creates more readable and compact code, and therefore may be preferible to map() and filter().
 ---